Determining whether horticultural programs can stem repeat offenses.

 Waliczek explains, “We became interested in this study because of observations made in our own campus garden where offenders often serve out community service sentences.
 Some of those serving would mention how they felt a sense of purpose and pride in working with the plants in the garden.
 Our study verified some of those initial observations.”

 As the researchers illustrate in their article, the average cost of housing a single inmate in the United States is roughly $31,286 per year, bringing the total average cost states spend on corrections to nearly $75 billion per year.

 The United States currently incarcerates the greatest percentage of its population compared with any other nation in the world.
 Although the world average rate of incarceration is 166 individuals per 100,000, the US average is 750 per 100,000.
 And recidivism is a predictable factor of our criminal justice system.

 Recidivism is the repetition of criminal behavior and reimprisonment of an offender and is one of the reasons for large inmate populations in the United States.
-Research tracked a total of 404,638 prisoners across 30 states for a span of 5 years and found 67.8% of prisoners released reoffended within 3 years and a total of 76.6% reoffended within 5 years of being released.
-One third of those offenders were arrested within the first 6 months of being released.
+The research tracked a total of 404,638 prisoners across 30 states for a span of 5 years and found 67.8% of prisoners released reoffended within 3 years and a total of 76.6% reoffended within 5 years of being released.
+One-third of those offenders were arrested within the first 6 months of being released.

 Holmes added, “Further researching the role plants play on positively impacting an individual’s life or decision to productively redirect their behavior has the potential to greatly benefit our society as a whole, long-term.”